chrishamblin7/viscnn/README.md

 That might take a while to download.
 Once its done you can launch the tool by running:

 `docker run -it -v [full/path/to/cloned/repo]:/workspace -p 8050:8050 chrishamblin7/viscnn`

+This command launches an interactive docker shell, with the github repo linked to the '/workspace' folder inside the container.
+It also links port 8050 inside the docker container to port 8050 on the root machine.
+You can add other forwarded ports when you launch the tool as well

 ## Running Visualizer